alexcwu1121/swarm-robot-health-monitor/README.md

 creates subscribers for each of the robots and saves the information it gets from them before using that new data to update the GUI.
 The final part of the server side is driver.py which is used to start Display and any other services that the application is using.

-Autodeploy:
-to run Autodeploy run Python autodepoly_test.py which is in the resources sub folder of the srhmd folder